 The Obama Foundation Leaders: Europe program is a six-month, virtual leadership development and civic engagement program that seeks to inspire, empower, and connect emerging leaders from across Europe.

 To mark the end of their program year, President Obama joined the leaders for a conversation about their work to change their communities, nations, and the world.
+Mrs. Obama also had a special message to share with them.

 ABOUT THE PROGRAM